 - Over-braking.
 Braking too hard and locking up the wheels.
 Skids also can occur when using the speed retarder when the road is slippery. - Over-steering.
 Turning the wheels more sharply than the vehicle can turn. - Over-acceleration.
 Supplying too much power to the drive wheels, causing them to spin. - Driving Too Fast.
 Most serious skids result from driving too fast for road conditions.
-Drivers who adjust their driving to conditions don't overaccelerate and don't have to over-brake or oversteer from too much speed.
+Drivers who adjust their driving to conditions Do not over-accelerate and do not have to over-brake or over-steer from too much speed.